 Independent Book Stores:

 There are a lot of book bloggers and book sites, including reviewers who get advanced copies of books and publish reviews before the books even hit the shelves.
-Bloggers and sites often have specific genres they review, so if you like to read a certain kind of book, like young adult or crime fiction, try a Google search to find bloggers and sites to follow.
+Bloggers and sites often have specific genres they review, so if you like to read a certain genre, try a Google search to find bloggers.
 Here are a few of our favorites: